Gamera: Conception

-Yuasa and others didn't intend to make Gamera films to be "good in quality", but being "good in performances", by appealing to young audiences to aim for additional revenues; unlike today where sales of video and DVD also contribute, theater attendances were more important at that time, therefore child-friendly films were effective to attract additional audiences (accompanying adults), and margins between tickets for children and adults were recoverable with sales of merchandise and snacks and drinks.
-Filmmakers focused on how not to bore child audiences, and scenes depicting Gamera performing bizarre behaviors such as acrobatic (due to the popularity of the 1964 Summer Olympics) and musical acts (to play Gamera March with the dorsal fins of Zigra), and daily life of people, such as having meals, were also inserted to attract attentions of children.
+In response to the unpopularity of Gamera vs. Barugon among children and financial and distribution weaknesses of the company (and to avoid similar directions with Toho's Godzilla series especially under the Six (Five)-Company Agreement's constraints led by Nagata himself), Gamera staffs particularly Yuasa didn't intend to make their films to be "good in quality", but being "good in performances", by appealing to young audiences to aim for additional revenues; unlike today where sales of video and DVD also contribute, theater attendances were more important at that time, therefore child-friendly films were effective to attract additional audiences (accompanying adults), and margins between tickets for children and adults were recoverable with sales of merchandise and snacks and drinks.
+Filmmakers focused on how not to bore child audiences, and scenes depicting Gamera performing bizarre behaviors such as acrobatic (due to the popularity of the 1964 Summer Olympics) and musical acts (to play Gamera March with Zigra's dorsal fins), and daily life of people, such as people having meals, were also inserted to attract attentions of children.

 Masaichi Nagata, who pushed ahead the production of Gamera, the Giant Monster, solely supported the film while others (including Noriaki Yuasa himself) anticipated it to flop since the beginning but couldn't resist Masaichi's authority and unwillingly changed their reviews, and even Yuasa was baffled with its unexpected success.